aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-text/wordart/_index.md

 In Aspose.Slides for Node.js via Java 20.10, we implemented support for WordArt and made improvements to the feature in subsequent Aspose.Slides for Node.js via Java releases.

-With Aspose.Slides for Node.js via Java, you can easily create your own WordArt template (one effect or combination of effects) in Java and apply it to texts.
+With Aspose.Slides for Node.js via Java, you can easily create your own WordArt template (one effect or combination of effects) in Javascript and apply it to texts.

 ## Creating a Simple WordArt Template and Applying It to a Text